bit-bots/bitbots_main/bitbots_docs/docs/manual/tutorials/install_software_ros2.rst

 **4. Setup colcon workspace**

-`Colcon <https://docs.ros.org/en/rolling/Tutorials/Colcon-Tutorial.html>`_ is the tool provided by ROS 2 to build and install our ROS packages, so that they can be lounched later.
+`Colcon <https://docs.ros.org/en/rolling/Tutorials/Colcon-Tutorial.html>`_ is the tool provided by ROS 2 to build and install our ROS packages, so that they can be launched later.
 The colcon workspace is where your source code gets build and where we use colcon.

 - Create colcon workspace directory (typically ``~/colcon_ws/``)